TroJan2001/Notes/Encryption and Hashing/Encryption/DH - Asymmetric Encryption.md

-Diffie-Hellman is an asymmetric encryption algorithm.
-It allows the exchange of a secret over a public channel.
+Diffie–Hellman key exchange establishes a shared secret between two parties that can be used for secret communication for exchanging data over a public network.

 ### The math(s) side: